 “Just about any” means a few varieties in the store are good.
 Any that are grown in your own country might be good.
 But most are grown overseas and they have many strikes against them before they start.

 - Many people who say they don’t like mangos have only had them from the supermarket.
-Most commercial mangos are the variety Tommy Atkins or related.
+Most commercial mangos in the USA are the variety Tommy Atkins or related.
 These are the large, mostly red, oval shaped mangos.
 They are beautiful fruit with great eye appeal, they ship and store well, the tree is very productive and disease resistent.
 Qualities growers especially like.
 Unfortunately, they can be fibrous (stringy), and not the best flavor available.

 Some people grow their good mangos in back and Tommy in the front yard and so they can tell passers-by who ask for samples: “sure, take all you want.”

 - Mangos that are shipped from oversees must be picked way too early or they will spoil before they get to the shelves.
 That means they can never develop the ideal sugar content and flavor.
 Strike two.